 - Can I answer any final questions for you?

 These are some very good questions to ask before you accept a job offer.
-It means you’re already thinking about the role you have been offered.
+It means you’re already thinking about the role you have been offered and what motivates you to join the team.
 You can also find out whether a company is right for you.
 Of course, you won’t use all of the questions mentioned here, so pick the ones that are most important to you.
 It will also help you make a better decision when you’re deciding between multiple offers so you can compare responses.

 Remember, it’s okay to decline a job offer if it isn’t the job for you.
 If they already answered all your questions, just reply “Well, you’ve answered all my questions already, thank you for your time.”

 This post was originally published on September 25, 2017 and appeared on The HR Digest.